Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 Meet the Guest Cider Maker - on Friday Night

-On Saturday there is a double Hog Roast from Jackie and Anthony, our farmers from Somerset.
-If meat is not your thing then dip in to Trisha’s Veggie Chilli and Baked Potatoes or mix and match the choice is yours!
+Saturday there is a Double Hog Roast from Jackie and Anthony, our Somerset farmers.
+If meat is not your thing then dip in to Trisha’s Vegan Chilli and West Indian Curry with Baked Potatoes or mix and match the choice is yours!

 So forget the hamper it is all here, home cooked and super fresh!

 Please note this is a non smoking venue.